sanyassyed/sf_eviction/README.md

 1. Clone the Project repo on the VM
     ```bash
     git clone https://github.com/sanyassyed/sf_eviction.git
+    cd sf_eviction
     ```
-2. Replace the env_boilerplate file with .env file from your local system
+1. Copy the variables from your local .env file to the env_boilerplate on the VM.

+1. Rename the file env_boilerplate on the VM to .env

 ## SOFTWARE REQUIREMENTS - Local Machine